NeFloka/Go/README.md

-In this repository you can track my way of studying ##Go
+In this repository, you can track my way of studying Go.